BradleyArnott/gforces-assistant/README.md

 - Let it snow!

 ### 1.0.1
-- Fixed Tag Management bug whereby text-editor would select in correct line.
+- Fixed Tag Management bug whereby text-editor would select incorrect line.

 ### 1.0.0 ###
 - New layout to make room for further features